abyahamed/mysql-dropbox-auto-backup/README.md

 Edit `mysql-dropbox-backup.cf` to add your MySQL connection details.

-Edit the top section of `mysql-dropbox-backup.sh` to give it your MySQL config file location. edit the list of ignored databases if you wish.
+Edit the top section of `mysql-dropbox-backup.sh` if you wish to change MySQL config file location.
+By default it is set to the current directoy. edit the list of ignored databases if you wish.
 You can also choose whether to dump the MySQL `user` table or not.

-Edit the path if necessary.
+Edit the path if necessary, by default it is set to the current directory.

 ## Usage